Anatpqs/CY-Path/README.md

-# CY-Slide
+# Java Project : CY-Slide
-<h3>Requierements :</h3>

-- install JavaFx librairie
+GRANDJEAN Théo ; BOCQ Andrew ; GOSSELIN Julian ; PAQUES Anatole ; JUMEL Paul
+## Requierements :

+- Make sure you have `JavaFx` library and `JRE System` library installed
+- Open a terminal in the project folder
-- Compiler : javac -d bin -sourcepath src -cp src/application Main.java
+- To compile : `javac -d bin -sourcepath src -cp src/application Main.java`
-- Run : java -cp bin application.Main
+- To run : `java -cp bin application.Main`

-<h3>How to play :</h3>
+## How to play :

 - There's an empty slot, so you can move a block by dragging it.
 - Simply click on a block and it will take the place of the empty slot.